Do you want to increase organic traffic?

 So you have to just enter the URL of your competitor and it will do all work for you.

-You can use SEmrush for free but with restrictions.
 So if you want to get an idea of your competitor’s keywords for you can easily do with it.

 Ahrefs is a great tool for keyword research, competitor analysis, backlink checking, rank tracking and many more features.